lar-mo/registration-rbac/README.md

 This view handles the login form submission.
 The supplied credentials are evaluated via the ```authenticate``` method of the User class.
 If this check fails, an error message is shown.
 If the check succeeds, users is logged in (with built-in ```login``` method of the User class) and redirected to the home page or the value of the ```next``` parameter.

-Note: I originally tried to leverage the ```is_active``` boolean in the User model but an inactive user is treated as unrecognized.
+Note: I originally tried to leverage the ```is_active``` Boolean in the User model but an inactive user is treated as unrecognized.
 See: https://stackoverflow.com/questions/29742845/django-how-do-i-use-is-active-of-auth-user-table

 ### Register ###